-Along with weight-optimised build kit, our Orbea Rise M10 test bike comes in at just 18.38kg.
-Compare that to the full-powered Canyon Spectral:ON we tested recently, which weighed in at 22.4kg.
+Along with the weight-optimised build kit, our Orbea Rise M10 test bike comes in at just 18.38kg.
+Compare that to the full-powered Canyon Spectral:ON we tested recently, which weighed 22.4kg.
 It’s a significant difference, noticeable when loading the bike into the workstand or into the back of a car.
 It also makes a big difference on the trail too.

 Orbea Rise price & specs

 There are currently four models on offer in the Orbea Rise lineup, covering a price range of $11,099 – $17,999 AUD.
 You can check out the full specs and pricing in our range overview.

 All models are built upon the same carbon frame, Shimano EP8-RS motor and 360Wh battery.
 Each bike also comes with the option to change the tyres, brakes, wheels, fork and shock.
 You can choose a different handlebar and saddle, and you can even opt for a longer stroke dropper post.
 While the upgrades are limited, it’s fantastic to see options in the first place.
 The Specializeds, Giants and Canyons of the world could do well to take note.

 For our test we went totally off-the-shelf with a stock Orbea Rise M10, which arguably strikes the best balance between price and performance out of the whole range.